By Jeffrey Scott Shapiro, ,

 Published May 07, 2015

-Jeffrey Scott Shapiro is a Washington, D.C. based investigative reporter and lawyer who interned for U.S. Senator John Kerry’s legal team during the presidential election of 2004.
+Jeffrey Scott Shapiro is a former Washington, D.C. prosecutor and investigative reporter who authored the only book on the Kobe Bryant rape case.
 He can be reached at email@example.com.